| | WIA

-In 1998, congress passed the Workforce Investment Act (WIA) to reform federal job training programs and create a new, comprehensive workforce investment system.
+In 1998, congress passed the Workforce Innovation Opportunity Act (WIOA) to reform federal job training programs and create a new, comprehensive workforce investment system.
 The reformed system is intended to be customer-focused, to help Americans access the tools they need to manage their careers through information and high quality services, and to help U.S. companies find skilled workers.

-In Ohio, WIA local control and decision-making is maximized through effective state and local partnerships that foster continuous improvement of the workforce development system.
-WIA services are provided through local One-Stop Centers.
+In Ohio, WIOA local control and decision-making is maximized through effective state and local partnerships that foster continuous improvement of the workforce development system.
+WIOA services are provided through the OhioMeansJobs® Perry County Resource Room.

-WIA provides the framework for a workforce development system that is designed to meet the needs of employers, job seekers and current workers who want to advance their careers.
-The goal of WIA is to increase participant employment, job retention, earnings, and occupational skill attainment.
+WIOA provides the framework for a workforce development system that is designed to meet the needs of employers, job seekers and current workers who want to advance their careers.
+The goal of WIOA is to increase participant employment, job retention, earnings, and occupational skill attainment.

-WIA Programs - WIA employment and training services target adults, dislocated workers, and youth who must be:
+WIOA Programs - WIOA employment and training services target adults, dislocated workers, and youth who must be:

 • Dislocated Workers - Individuals who have lost their job through no fault of their own.